wschaub/UnixNJE/README.md

 INSTALL
 ------

-get repo to your Linux/BSD/Macos (anything from the last 6-7 years should work)
+1) get repo to your Linux/BSD/Macos.

-then type "make" and watch it compile
+2) then type "make" and watch it compile

+3) Create directory /etc/funetnje/ and create configuration in this directory

+4) create a header.txt, a routes.txt file with your routes and inject them with the binroutes binary file

 Configuration
 -------------